 How can physicians and patients have the important conversations necessary to ensure the right care is delivered at the right time?
 Choosing Wisely® aims to answer that question.

 An initiative of the ABIM Foundation, Choosing Wisely is focused on encouraging physicians, patients and other health care stakeholders to think and talk about medical tests and procedures that may be unnecessary, and in some instances can cause harm.

 To spark these conversations, leading specialty societies have created lists of “Things Physicians and Patients Should Question” — evidence-based recommendations that should be discussed to help make wise decisions about the most appropriate care based on a patients’ individual situation.

 Consumer Reports is developing and disseminating materials for patients through large consumer groups to help patients engage their physicians in these conversations and ask questions about what tests and procedures are right for them.

-More than 35 specialty societies have now joined the campaign, and 17 unveiled new lists on February 21, 2013.
+More than 50 specialty societies have now joined the campaign, and 30+ societies will announce new lists in late 2013 and early 2014.

 |Follow Choosing Wisely on the ABIM Foundation’s Twitter and Facebook pages.|